MoneySavingExpert.com homepage

 Be aware the rate of rent can increase.
 Though if you buy more shares in your home (known as staircasing) then the amount of rent you pay will decrease.
 And if you reach 100% ownership, you'll stop being charged rent altogether.

-Shared Ownership homes are leasehold – so they come with extra regular charges
+8. Shared Ownership homes are always leasehold

 In England, properties are either freehold or leasehold.
 But when it comes to Shared Ownership, the properties available are always leasehold.